dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 After this API has been invoked, the app can continue to function as normal.
 If the enrollment succeeds, the SDK will notify the user that an app restart is required.
 At that time, the user can immediately restart the app.

-### Deregister accounts
+### Deregister user accounts

 Before a user is signed out of an app, the app should deregister the user from the SDK.
 This will ensure:

 1. Enrollment retries will no longer happen for the user’s account.

-2. If the user has successfully enrolled the application, the user and app will be unenrolled from the Intune MAM service, and app protection policy will be removed.
+2. App protection policy will be removed.

-3. If the app initiates a selective wipe (optional), any work-related or school-related data is deleted.
+3. If the app initiates a selective wipe (optional), any corporate data is deleted.

-Before the user is signed out, the app should call the following API in Headers/IntuneMAMEnrollment.h:
+Before the user is signed out, the app should call the following API in `Headers/IntuneMAMEnrollment.h`:

 ```objc
 /*